agbarnett/cluster.reports/SSA.md

 **Representative**:	Adrian Barnett

-TOPIC FOR REPORTING THIS QUARTER: *Early Career activities*
+TOPIC FOR REPORTING THIS QUARTER (September 2019): *STEM policy priorities*

 *Key issues for Board discussion (covering any topic)*